Fredreally6/Neo4j_test/README.md

     Open a browser with "http://localhost:7474", log in neo4j browser

 2. Run test.py
-    - It will create some nodes and simple relations between the them
+    - It will create some nodes and simple relations between them
     - Now the database is ready for operations